Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Experiments

 \section{Experiments}

-In this section, we show the performance of \sys on benchmarks with R2E~\citep{jain2025r2e} agent scaffold. \autoref{sec:exp_setup} details datasets, models, and training/inference configurations, including verifier training and the TTS budget. \autoref{sec:exp_results} presents main results and comparisons to official leaderboard submissions. \autoref{sec:exp_ablation} analyzes scaling with the number of parallel rollouts $N$ and ablates \sys components and hyperparameters.
+In this section, we show the performance of \sys on benchmarks with R2E~\citep{jain2025r2e} agent scaffold. \autoref{sec:exp_setup} details datasets, models, and training/inference configurations, including verifier training and the TTS budget. \autoref{sec:exp_results} presents the main results and comparisons to official leaderboard submissions. \autoref{sec:exp_ablation} analyzes scaling with the number of parallel rollouts $N$ and ablates \sys components and hyperparameters.
 Additional implementation details are provided in \autoref{app:implementation}.
+Finally, \autoref{app:additional_experiments} provides further analysis on sampling temperature sensitivity, the impact of entropy regularization on \sys-KTO, and ablations of step heuristics for the hybrid selector.